-The CARES matching gift program was launched to address the social and racial justice movement following the George Floyd unrest.
+Initially the Hanover CARES Matching Gift Program was launched to address the social and racial justice movement following the George Floyd unrest.
 This program was developed and informed by our business resource groups to have the greatest impact.

-The COVID-19 response matching gift program was initiated in response to the significant community needs that emerged and/or were exacerbated in the wake of the pandemic.
-The match focused on supporting organizations addressing the communities' basic needs and social determinants of health - hunger, shelter, transportation, social isolation, and access to educational resources and personal protective equipment.
+The COVID-19 Response Matching Gift Program was initiated in response to the significant community needs that emerged and/or were exacerbated in the wake of the pandemic.
+The match focused on supporting organizations addressing the communities' basic needs and social determinants of health-hunger, shelter, transportation, social isolation, and access to educational resources and personal protective equipment.

-These programs helped to revise our existing educational matching gift program to be more inclusive and in alignment with our new mission and funding priorities.
+These programs helped to revise our existing educational matching gift program to be more inclusive and in alignment with our new mission and drives impact in the communities in which our employees live and work.
 This also helped us to reduce the minimum employee gift amount to be matched to make it accessible for all to participate.
 In addition, we also provide annual competitive scholarships to children of Hanover employees.